Christian Kirk Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Matchup vs. Green Bay

-- In his one matchup against the Packers, Kirk's 54 receiving yards total is 11.5 more than his over/under for Thursday's game (42.5).
+- Against the Packers, Kirk collected 54 receiving yards in his one career matchup, 10.5 more than his over/under for Thursday's game.

-- Kirk did not have a touchdown catch in that outing against the Packers.
+- Kirk did not have a touchdown catch in that game against the Packers.

-- The 229.9 passing yards the Packers allow per game makes them the NFL's sixth-ranked pass defense this season.
+- The Packers are giving up 229.9 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- The Packers have allowed 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- With 14 passing TDs allowed this season, the Packers defense is ranked 22nd in the NFL.

 Recent Performances

-- In last week's game against the Texans, Kirk was targeted five times and racked up four catches for 50 yards and scored one touchdown.
+- In last week's matchup with the Texans, Kirk caught four passes for 50 yards and scored one touchdown while being targeted five times.

-- Kirk's 18 targets have led to 14 grabs for 164 yards (54.7 per game) and two touchdowns over his last three outings.
+- Kirk's stat line over his last three games shows 14 catches for 164 yards and two touchdowns.
+He put up 54.7 receiving yards per game and was targeted 18 times.

 Kirk's Arizona Teammates